owncloud/docs/docs/best-practices.md

 Text {internal-link-name}[highlighted text] text.
 ```

-It is important, that `:internal-link-name:` is directly placed below the page header.
+It is important that `:internal-link-name:` is directly placed below the page header.
 More of these link directives can be added in new lines.

 ### Internal Links